ankur22/url-shortener-code-test/README.md

 ##Run Instructions

 ###To run the tests and check configuration of system:
- - In Terminal type: mvn package
+ - In terminal type: mvn package

 ###To run the app:
- - In termainl navigate to the root directory of UrlShortner
+ - In terminal navigate to the root directory of UrlShortener
- - In termainl type: mvn spring-boot:run
+ - In terminal type: mvn spring-boot:run
  - Open your browser and navigate to localhost:8080
  - To shut down the web application, in terminal type: Ctrl+C